 This train is the highest altitude railroad in North America, by far.
 It runs from Manitou Springs, Colorado to the top of Pike’s Peak.
 We rode it in October 2012.
 Continue reading Manitou and Pike’s Peak Cog Railway

 I was born in Jersey City, New Jersey.
 On my 67th birthday I want to pay tribute to my first home town.
-I came into the world in the Margaret Hague Maternity Hospital, part of the Jersey City Medical Center.
-It was named after Mayor Frank Hague’s mother.
-The medical center provided virtually free medical care to every resident of Jersey City.
-The medical center … Continue reading Jersey City, My original home town.
+I came into the world in the Margaret Hague Maternity Hospital, part of the Jersey City Medical Center. … Continue reading Jersey City, My original home town.

 These are pictures I have taken over the years of our Ferry System.
 I am amazed that several of the ships have been serving for 50 years and still run well, having been modified over the years.
 Three were stretched, … Continue reading The Alaska Marine Highway System is 50

 Alaska Day in Sitka Alaska Day commemorates the day in 1867 when the United States took possession of Alaska from the Russians.
 It’s Sitka’s day.
 Up until that time Sitka ran on the Julian calendar and was west of the International Date Line.
-Sitka jumped ahead about two weeks in an instant when the American flag hit the top of the pole on Castle Hill. … Continue reading Alaska Day in Sitka, Alaska, 2013
+Sitka jumped ahead about two weeks in an instant when the American flag hit the top of the pole on Castle Hill.
+In most Alaska communities Alaska Day is just a substitute for Columbus Day, which is a federal but not a State holiday.
+In 1980 when I worked at KTOO in Juneau, we did a vox … Continue reading Alaska Day in Sitka, Alaska, 2013